halmasieh/jarvis_data_eng_HomaAlmasieh/hadoop/README.md

   <img src="https://github.com/halmasieh/-jarvis_data_eng_HomaAlmasieh/blob/develop/hadoop/assets/Hadoop_Architecture.PNG" alt=""/>
 </p>
 In the architecture, the client uses the browser to access the Zeppelin server that is running from the Google Cloud Hadoop cluster.
-All the HiveQl queries will be translated toMapReduce code that Hadoop can execute on its cluster, using YARN node manager and the data provided in its HDFS.
+All the HiveQl queries will be translated to MapReduce code that Hadoop can execute on its cluster, using YARN node manager and the data provided in its HDFS.

 ## Evaluated Big Data Tools
 ### MapReduce